 Our goal is to provide accurate and well-reasoned forecasts for the region as well as clear and insightful observations on important developments in the economy.

-To facilitate research and analysis on the regional economy, every issue of the newsletter is archived as a downloadable PDF file in the Subscriber Area.
-A comprehensive Subject Index of the archived newsletters has been developed to aid in the retrieval of information.
+To facilitate research and analysis on the regional economy, every issue of the regional economic report is archived as a downloadable PDF file in the Subscriber Area.
+A comprehensive Subject Index of the archived reports has been developed to aid in the retrieval of information.

 With thoughts of the long warm days of summer on our minds, we have found ourselves interrupted pondering about the price of avocados and how the latest round of tariff threats that may impact retail sales and the general economy overall.
 Thoughts of spending time at the lake or river have found us considering stream flows and how the change in our climate may impact all of the people and businesses that rely on water in one way or another.
 Daydreams of patio and deck BBQs have caused us to reflect on changes in house prices and the sudden growth in sales outside of the King County – is it more commuters or are jobs moving?
 Will the Seattle to Everett corridor retain its worst traffic in the nation ranking?
 Evidently, economists are bad at not thinking about things.
 All of the above is ahead in this edition of the Forecaster plus a better understanding of workforce participation and the state forecast.
 We will just call it the beach edition.